 We see this as an indication that Google is paying more attention to brick-and-mortar businesses.
 And considering how many people are using Google maps, it’s no surprise that Google has decided to monetize (to a degree) this area of search.

 Whether you decide to pay to play or not, make sure your map listing is right!
 Nearly one-third of all mobile searches have local intent, and if your map listing is incorrect, you’re going to miss out on business, especially if you have a brick-and-mortar business.

 These are just a few of the changes that Google has rolled out lately.
 Although we can’t tell you exactly what Google will do in the future, one thing you can count on is for us to watch with a close eye and stay on top of these changes.
 And remember, even though you can’t control what happens in the world of search, you can control the value you deliver to your customers.
 So get out there and give them your best!

 It’s no secret that things are always changing with the Wild Wide Web, but if you feel like changes are happening at an accelerated speed as of late, you’re not alone.
-This week, we sat down with one of our Lead Account Managers, Tom Smodic, who has been with us for a little over 2 years.
-His chosen week of vacation this summer just so happened to align with one of Google’s biggest recent changes, the addition of an Ad to the local pack.
+This week, we sat down with Tom Smodic, our Marketing Manager and former Lead Account Manager.
+His chosen week of vacation this summer just so happened to align with one of Google’s biggest recent changes: the addition of an Ad to the local pack.
 We’ve asked him to talk about how fast things are changing and what this change means for small business owners.
 Here are some of the highlights.

-Tom: I was gone a week, and the biggest change I saw was that Google started to monetize the local pack, which is different than organic and different than AdWords.
+Tom: I was gone a week, and the biggest change I saw was that Google started to monetize the local pack, which is different than organic and different than Google Ads.

-For those of you who don’t know, the local pack, which is an area specifically reserved for local businesses was at one time a seven spot, then five, then three, and now, for all intents and purposes, two.
+For those of you who don’t know, the local pack, which is an area specifically reserved for local businesses, was at one time a seven spot, then five, then three.
+Now, for all intents and purposes, it’s a two spot.